caltechlibrary/ames/README.md

 ### CaltechDATA metadata updates

 This will improve the quality of metadata in CaltechDATA.
-Currently this adds a recommended citation to the descriptions and can update metadata with DataCite.
+This option is broken up into updates that should run frequently (currently every 10 minutes) and daily.
+Frequent updates include adding a recommended citation to the descriptions, and daily updates include adding CaltechTHESIS DOIs to CaltechDATA.

 #### Setup
 You need to set environmental variables with your token to access